-The work function is the minimum energy needed to remove an electron from a material's surface.
-In photoelectric-effect problems, it is written as ϕ\phi, and it sets the threshold photon energy for emission.
-The fast way to think about it is: can one photon supply at least ϕ\phi?
+The work function ϕ\phi is the minimum energy needed to remove an electron from a material's surface, and in photoelectric-effect problems it sets the threshold photon energy for emission.
+Every problem reduces to one question asked first: can a single photon supply at least ϕ\phi?

 If the answer is no, no electrons are emitted in the basic model.
-If the answer is yes, emission can happen, and any leftover energy appears as kinetic energy of the emitted electron.
+If yes, emission can happen, and any leftover energy appears as kinetic energy of the emitted electron.

 The photoelectric effect is governed by an energy check: